 The Capital Plan contains a provision for Community Partnership Initiatives to enable the Borough Council to respond to any partnership projects which may emerge during the year.
-Provisions so far total £228,000.
-A range of projects in conjunction with the County Council have been supported from this provision including traffic modelling work in Tonbridge and traffic calming in Wouldham and Burham.
+Provisions so far total £215,000 on a range of initiatives across the Borough in conjunction with the County Council.